kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

  - When you wake up early with a task that you know you want to do, it provides a motivation to power yourself to wake up early. <br />
  - Staring at a screen immeditely before sleep can be super disruptive before you go to bed.
 If you wanna wake up early, first thing you have to do is sleep early.
 And to do this, you have to set a time to put away your devices so that you aren't distracted. <br />

+## How do you start?
+ - Break down big things to small things.<br />
+ - Start in the middle.
+Pick the thing that feels like a good place to jump in. <br />